MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 8. Add support information to assist device users during setup.
 9. Select **Save**.

 Once your account is linked with Intune, the default configuration is applied to zero-touch enabled devices that do not already have a configuration.
 You can view existing zero-touch configurations, edit support information, unlink the account, and link other accounts in the admin center.

+> [!CAUTION]
+> Linking a zero-touch account to Intune will apply the enrollment token for fully managed devices to zero-touch devices without a configuration but also all future devices added by a reseller.
+This will also **overrule the default configuration profile** set in the  **zero-touch portal**.
+So, for having corporate-owned work profile or dedicated devices as standard enrollment profile please do not link a zero-touch account to Intune.

 ### Create configuration in zero-touch enrollment portal